adamint/spotify-web-api-kotlin/README.md

 supporting Kotlin/JS, Kotlin/Android, Kotlin/JVM, and Kotlin/Native
 (macOS, Windows, Linux).

+This library has first-class support for Java and is a viable alternative for Java development.
+Please see [the Java section](#java) for more details.

 **Use this library in Kotlin, Java, JavaScript, Swift, or native code!** Because this library targets both iOS and Android, it can also be used in KMM ([Kotlin Multiplatform Mobile](https://kotlinlang.org/lp/mobile/)) applications as a shared source.

 [![JCenter](https://maven-badges.herokuapp.com/maven-central/com.adamratzman/spotify-api-kotlin-core/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.adamratzman/spotify-api-kotlin-core)